 A moon garden is simply a garden that is meant to be enjoyed by the light of the moon, or at nighttime.
 Moon garden designs include white or lightly colored blooms that open at night, plants that release sweet fragrances at night, and/or plant foliage that adds a unique texture, color, or shape at night.

 Plants with light blooms that open at night will reflect the moonlight, making them pop out against the darkness.
 Some examples of excellent white blooms for moon gardens are:

 Some of the above-mentioned plants, such as night-blooming jasmine, petunia, and Sweet Autumn clematis, pull double duty in moon garden designs by reflecting moonlight and releasing a sweet fragrance.
 This fragrance is actually intended to attract nighttime pollinators, like moths or bats, but their scent adds a relaxing ambiance to moon gardens.

 Learn How to Plant a Moon Garden

-Oftentimes, moon gardens are placed near a deck, patio, porch or large window where the sights, sound and smells of the garden can be easily enjoyed.
-It is also very important that you select a site where the plants will actually be exposed to moonlight, or artificial lighting, so it does not look just like any dark garden bed.
+Oftentimes, moon gardens are placed near a deck, patio, porch, or large window where the sights, sounds, and smells of the garden can be easily enjoyed.
+It is also very important that you select a site where the plants will actually be exposed to moonlight or artificial lighting, so it does not look just like any dark garden bed.

-As with any garden design, moon garden layouts can include trees, shrubs, grasses, perennials and annuals.
-However, don’t be afraid to add other elements to the garden such as reflective gazing balls, glow-in-the-dark pots, strings of lights, and spotlights on specimen plants or other garden lighting.
+As with any garden design, moon garden layouts can include trees, shrubs, grasses, perennials, and annuals.
+However, don’t be afraid to add other elements to the garden such as reflective gazing balls, glow-in-the-dark pots, strings of lights, and spotlights on specimen plants or another garden lighting.

 White rocks can also be used in beds or walkways to illuminate them in the darkness.
 A trickling water feature or pond full of croaking bullfrogs near the moon garden can add peaceful sounds as well.